back to top

 Animal Crossing: New Horizons centres on the same loop it launched with: collect materials, craft furniture, build relationships with villagers, and slowly transform a deserted island at whatever pace the real-time calendar allows.
 Version 3.0 does not alter that foundation.
 It extends it.

 The Resort Hotel, run by Kapp'n's family at the dock, tasks players with decorating guest rooms for visiting characters.
 Leilani manages the front desk, Grams runs the souvenir shop, and clients arrive with specific vacation preferences.
-Designing rooms earns Hotel Tickets, tradeable for specialist DIY recipes and exclusive decorative items.
-The loop draws on interior design systems already familiar from the Happy Home Paradise DLC but positions them as an ongoing, accessible activity rather than a separate paid add-on.
 Comfortable rather than demanding.
 Slumber Island, accessed through Luna when the player sleeps, provides a multiplayer canvas for Nintendo Switch Online members.
 Up to three islands of varying sizes are available for co-operative decoration, with players gathering items on their main island and deploying them collaboratively on a shared dreamscape.
 Players without Nintendo Switch Online cannot reach it at all.

-Mouse controls via Joy-Con 2 are the Switch 2’s most platform-specific contribution.
-They work precisely for placing furniture in interior spaces and drawing custom design patterns, two tasks that previously required pointing sticks and patience.
+Mouse controls via Joy-Con 2 are the Switch 2's most platform-specific contribution.
 The precision is genuine.
 Rotating a lamp or drawing a sharp edge on a custom flag benefits from mouse input in a way that is immediately apparent.
-It does not transform the broader game, but for players who spend significant time on interior design or custom patterns, the friction reduction is real.
-The megaphone, returning from Animal Crossing: New Leaf, uses the Switch 2’s built-in microphone to call specific villagers by name.
+The megaphone, returning from Animal Crossing: New Leaf, uses the Switch 2's built-in microphone to call specific villagers by name.
 Narrow in utility, but the quality-of-life gain is real for active players.
 Online play expands from 8 to 12 simultaneous visitors, a meaningful difference for players who use the social features heavily.

-For a full picture of how New Horizons fits into the best cosy games on Switch 2 in 2026, the Switch 2 Edition is the version to own.
+For a full picture of how New Horizons fits into the best cosy games on Switch 2 in 2026, where Cozy Grove offers a similarly relaxed island pace, the Switch 2 Edition is the version to own.

 Story and Characters